|

 driver is a

 small fee to pay to avoid it.

-Flagging down a
+Most people seem to be in a hurry to get off the boat.
 Generally I am more laid-back about getting

 off the ferry, which has worked to my